BrianSChapman/business-task-manager/README.md

 ## Installation

 There is no installation needed.
-Simply [click here](https://ancient-earth-22514.herokuapp.com/) to see the work in progress.
+Simply [click here](https://ancient-earth-22514.herokuapp.com/) to use the application.

 ## Usage